Skip to main content

 Slash commands

 Type / to open the command menu, or type a command directly.
+The commands you see can include terminal UI commands and commands from the connected agent server.
+Non-Poolside ACP servers can expose a different set of server-provided slash commands.
 These commands are built into the pool interface:

 CommandWhat it does